 While Missouri does maintain Dram Shop liability laws, it does not enforce social host liability laws.

-Dram Shop Liability Laws in Texas
+What Are the Dram Shop Liability Laws in Texas?

 However, Texas does have its unique descriptors that are important to whether or not an individual harmed in a drunk driving accident might pursue a lawsuit against the bar under the state statutes.
 These qualifiers include a slight adjustment to the definition of what being visibly intoxicated include.